 Park City has a market-based pay philosophy, albeit the "market" is limited to other municipal governments, excluding the typically higher private-sector compensation.
-The Pay Plan attempts to ensure the uniform and equitable application of pay in comparison to the Utah and Colorado municipal employee market.
+The Pay Plan attempts to ensure the uniform and equitable application of pay in comparison to select Utah and Colorado municipal employee markets.

-Every two years Park City compares its employee compensation data with approximately 30 communities from the Wasatch Front, the Colorado Municipal League, and Summit County (the Wasatch Compensation Group).
+Every two years Park City compares its employee compensation data with approximately 30 communities from the Wasatch Front (the Wasatch Compensation Group) and an assortment of Colorado Ski towns.
 The Technical Committee looks at job descriptions and compares with similar positions or "benchmarks" to determine market pay for any given position.
 The City Manager chooses the metrics that determine how salaries should be set and defines a threshold at which positions should be reclassified.
-The Pay Plan Committees is formed to review the benchmark data and make recommendations for reclassification to the City Manager.
+The Pay Plan Committees is formed to review the benchmark data and make recommendations on positions that are not able to be benchmarked for reclassification to the City Manager.